sassembla/AssetRails-Support/RunnersAPIDocument.md

 "AssetRailsBuildPipeline.BuildAssetBundleExplicitAssetNames with crc"
 method.

-but you don't need to record crc parameter.
+but you don't need to record crc parameter by yourself.
-There methods records the crc parameter automatically.
+These methods records the crc parameter automatically.

-You can use "memoDict" param as some memo dictionary for your way. will be output "Bundlize" + -o or --output-memo-path option.
+You can use "memoDict" param as some memo dictionary. will be output "Bundlize" + -o or --output-memo-path option.

-sample bundlizer code are below:
+###sample code
+☆

 ##category_bundlizer

-category単位でbundlizeを行う。category内のbundleNameでPush/Popを使って組み合わせることが出来ると思う。
+Run bundlize for each "category".
+You can use "PushAssetDependencies" & "PopAssetDependencies" for constructing dependencies of each AssetBundle-sources in every bundleName folders.

 ###Should extends
 AssetRails.Category_BundlizerBase

+###sample code
+☆